Predicting your BMI from just a photo - a Github safari

 For Google's research branch in India, the answer is to grab photos from popular community discussion platform Reddit.
 There you can find communities of people who share updates on their progress to lose weight.
 These people proudly post pictures of themselves, as well as their before and after weight.
 These people probably have no idea that Google is systematically downloading their photos to train algorithms, let alone algorithms whose judgements may one day negatively affect them.

-Google's face-to-BMI project can be found on Github.
+Google's face-to-BMI project - and its scraping code - can be found on Github.

 Part of the code that downloads 'progress pics' from people who are losing weight.